ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/basic_operation.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/Z4s18hlazb4" frameborder="0" allowfullscreen></iframe>

-The contents in e-Manual may differ from contents of a provided video in e-Manaul as e-Manual is updated on a regular basis.
+The contents in e-Manual can be updated without a previous notice.
+Therefore, some video may differ from the contents in e-Manual.
 {: .notice--warning}

 ## [Basic Examples](#basic-examples)